Join Us

 Contact Us

-For 2023/24 we are focussing on projects and partners in Costa Rica.
+For 2024/25 we are focusing on projects and partners in Costa Rica

-If you would like to discuss being an Extreme partner, please fill out as much of this form as you can and we will contact you.
+If you would like to discuss being an Extreme partner, please fill out the below form and we will be in touch soon!

 What Past Partners Say